vaggeliskg/vaggeliskg/README.md

 <h3 align="left">Projects</h3>

-- [Implementation-of-Database-Systems](https://github.com/vaggeliskg/Implementation-of-Database-Systems): Implementing a database using extendible hash tables and more...
+- [Implementation-of-Database-Systems](https://github.com/vaggeliskg/Implementation-of-Database-Systems-Project2): Implementing a database using extendible hash tables and more...
-- [WerewolvesVsVampires](https://github.com/vaggeliskg/WerewolvesVsVampires): Terminal based game using C++ and Object Oriented Programming techniques
+- [WerewolvesVsVampires](https://github.com/vaggeliskg/Werewolves-VS-Vampires): Terminal based game using C++ and Object Oriented Programming techniques!
-- [Operating-Systems](https://github.com/vaggeliskg/Operating-Systems): Communication via shared memory using semaphores and threads
+- [Operating-Systems](https://github.com/vaggeliskg/Multithreaded-Server): Multithreaded server using signals, semaphores and many more!

 Feel free to explore my repositories for more!